selwynpolit/d9book/book/actions.md

 :::tip Note
-The core `actions_ui` module in Drupal core [has been deprecated](https://www.drupal.org/node/3425074) and will be removed in Drupal 11.
-Core actions are still available and can be used with either the [Rules module](https://www.drupal.org/project/rules) or the [ECA module](https://www.drupal.org/project/eca).
-It is possible to enable the actions_ui module for simple actions but you probably should consider using either the Rules module or the ECA module instead.
+The core `actions_ui` module [has been deprecated](https://www.drupal.org/node/3425074) and will be removed in Drupal 11.
+It is possible to enable this module to view and create  actions but getting them to fire is a little more challenging.
+Core actions are however still available and can be used with either the [Rules module](https://www.drupal.org/project/rules) or the [ECA module](https://www.drupal.org/project/eca) which can also use Drupal core\'s [events](events.md).
 :::

 The Actions module is a core module in Modern Drupal that allows site builders and developers to create automated workflows by defining actions and triggers.
 In Drupal, actions refer to a set of tasks or operations that can be performed on a site.
 For example, an action can be sending an email, publishing content, or updating a database record.